jetbasrawi/go.geteventstore/README.md

     // Wrap your event and event metadata in a goes.Event myGoesEvent := goes.NewEvent(goes.NewUUID(), "FooEvent", myEvent, myEventMeta)

+    // Create a new StreamWriter
+    writer := client.NewStreamWriter("FooStream")

     // Write the event to the stream, here we pass nil as the expectedVersion as we
     // are not wanting to flag concurrency errors